 |Did You Ever Feel Lucky||Sunbeam 107 B|

-After the Vitacoustic deal, Marl Young no longer had a record label to look after.
+Marl Young no longer had a record label to look after.
 On November 16, 1947, he and the company's secretary Silas Purnell signed a release for Bob Carter, who had gotten an offer from Bill Putnam's Universal label and wanted to get a session in before the recording ban.
-This was a formality, as the company was about to close.
+This was a formality; they were closing up shop.
 Free to leave, Marl Young departed a few days later for Los Angeles, where he was supposed to replace Wild Bill Davis in the Louis Jordan band (Davis, in turn, was moving his base of operations back to Chicago, where he worked with Claude McLin and Buster Bennett before setting up his own organ trio).
-Unfortunately, Jordan was in a hurry to get more recordings made and began working with Bill Doggett shortly before Young could get to LA.
+Unfortunately, Jordan was in a hurry to get more recordings made and began working with Bill Doggett shortly before Young got to LA.
 Doggett would hold onto that Jordan gig through 1950, but Young established a popular trio and had no trouble ensconcing himself in the West Coast music scene.

 He became prominent in the Musicians Union in the early 1950s, helping to integrate the segregated Union locals in LA.
 He worked with Buddy Collette, Bill Douglass, and Benny Carter, among others, to merge Local 767 and Local 47, writing the merger proposal himself.
 The merger became official on April 1, 1953, over a decade before the segregated locals would come together in Chicago.
 In 1957, he became the first black member of the Local 47 Board.